 After the ADA coordinator receives adequate information about the disability, the coordinator will make an eligibility determination (i.e., whether the employee is eligible or not for protection under the ADA).
 Either way, the employee will receive a letter regarding eligibility status.
 If an employee believes they have already provided adequate information to another office at NC State (e.g., Leave Administration or a supervisor), they should let the ADA coordinator know.
 The ADA coordinator will review the existing documentation and inform the employee as to whether any additional information is needed.
 Medical information provided to the ADA coordinator is kept confidential.

 If you do not wish to pursue receiving accommodations

-Associate Vice Provost for Equal Opportunity and Equity, Office for Institutional Equity and Diversity
+Interim Vice Provost for Institutional Equity and Diversity and ADA Coordinator, Office for Institutional Equity and Diversity

 231 Winslow Hall